 12. cream it:

 Place leftover asparagus in a small, shallow dish, spread it with mayonnaise (yes, really!) and sprinkle generously with Parmesan (or other hard grating) cheese.
 Broil until heated through, bubbly and slightly browned in spots.
 It can be served as a side if there’s enough or served on toast.

 14. combine with spring veggies:

 Combine asparagus with peas.
 Any kind of peas, sugar, snap, or snow peas.
 It’s a classic combo.
 Cook the rest of your vegetables and for the asparagus, barely heat through.
 Toss all with butter and serve as a side.
 A little Italian seasoning is great sprinkled on top.

-17. add to stir fry:
+17. add to stir-fry:

 Drop your already cooked and leftover asparagus in your stir-fries, but just at the end to heat through.
-Asparagus seems to go best with chicken stir fries, but get creative.
+Asparagus seems to go best with chicken stir-fries, but get creative.